Riksrevisjonen/pioneeR/README.md

 # pioneeR

-R package for running a Shiny app for DEA analysis
+R package for running a Shiny app for DEA analysis.
+Full documentation is available on our [GitHub Pages](https://riksrevisjonen.github.io/pioneeR/).

 ## Installation